 There is also a free spins feature, which is initiated by scatter symbols on reels 1 and 2.
 During the free spins, there’s no blanks on reel 3, so if you get a box on reels 1 and 2, you’ll get something guaranteed.

 This is another example of a game that largely is a straightforward, win what you see sort of model that Zap, Crush and Cash Machine have underscored, and should attract fans of games like those.

 Money Line Videos

-RandomSlots got to chat with game designer Coty Goodwin, and Michael Conway, VP of Communications and Media, about the new game:
+RandomSlots got to chat with Lead Producer Coty Goodwin, and Michael Conway, VP of Communications and Media, about the new game:

 Perhaps even more straightforward on the surface is Cha-Ching!, which has a set of presents on the screen, each showing how much the wager will be to open them.
 You open them to a prize, coins that fly up to the bonus bags (which may or may not trigger a bonus), or nothing.
 A new present pops up at the same wager to replace the one you had.

 This is very much like Zap and Crush in that there’s no reels, and that it’s instant outcomes when you make a wager, win or lose.
 So fans of standard slots will definitely need to adjust what their expectations will be on a game like this, but those who love those other games will find a lot to like here.
 And with three bonuses, you have some chances for some second screen fun, which advances the format a bit.